computational-biology/metbp/README.md

 `metbp.linux 1ehz.cif`<br>

 ##  Basepairs
->Nucleic acids forms base-base interactions for their stebelization.
+>Nucleic acids forms base-base interactions for their stabilization.
 These base-base interactions are called basepairs.
-In DNA we mainly observe that a Guanine forms a basepair with a Cytosine and an Adenine forms a baspair with Thymie.
+In DNA we mainly observe that a Guanine forms a basepair with a Cytosine and an Adenine forms a baspair with Thymine.
 In RNA, however, varieties of basepairs are observed.
-Typically 158 types of base pairs are theoratically possible, though only 126 of them are found in nature.
+Typically 158 types of base pairs are theoretically possible, though only 126 of them are found in nature.
 Out of them five base pairs are called canonical and the rest are called non-canonical.
 The canonical basepairs are GC cWW, AU cWW and GU   cWW.

-##  A note about basepair writing convension
+##  A note about basepair writing convention
 >The most popular notation for basepair is due to Leontis-Westhof.
 Their notation looks like this.
 >
 		     GC cHW (Leontis-Westhof nomenclature)
-This means a Guaning forms a basepair with Cytosine in Cis orientation and Guaninen’s Hoogsteen edge and Cytosin’s Watson-Crick edge forms the basepair.
+This means a Guanine forms a basepair with Cytosine in Cis orientation and Guanine’s Hoogsteen edge and Cytosine’s Watson-Crick edge forms the basepair.
 In our case, we write the the same as follows,
 >
 	         G:C H:WC (BPFind nomenclature that is followed by MetBP)
 > The reason is in MetBP program, we consider C-H…O/N mediated basepairs as separate basepairs and we denote them in small letters.
 So, in MetBP G:C H:WC and G:C h:wC carries different meaning.
-G:C H:WC is a normal basepair whereas G:C h:wC is a basepair that contains C-H…O/N interations.
+G:C H:WC is a normal basepair whereas G:C h:wC is a basepair that contains C-H…O/N interactions.
 Leontis-Westhof nomenclature does not differentiate them.
 Futrher, MetBP program considers protonated base pairs also and reports them differently.
 Following is the full base pair nomenclature that MetBP follows.
 >
 			W - Watson-Crick edge (Capital W).
 			H - Hoogsteen edge (Capital H).